isomerpages/pmo-stratgroup/media-centre/parliamentary-replies/_posts/2012-11-12-parliamentary-reply-by-dpm-teo-chee-hean-on-12-nov-2012.md

 ---
 layout: post
-title:  "Parliamentary reply by DPM Wong Kan Seng on having new incentives to encourage mature married couples to have more children"
+title:  "Parliamentary reply by DPM Teo Chee Hean on the number of Singaporeans who have renounced their citizenship, broken down according to ethnic groups"
 date:   2012-11-12
 permalink: "/media-centre/parliamentary-replies/parliamentary-reply-by-dpm-teo-chee-hean-on-12-nov-2012"
 ---